-- Bonnie and Clyde are arrested by the police and charged with various crimes.
+• Bonnie and Clyde are arrested by the police and charged with various crimes.
 They are questioned in separate cells, unable to communicate with each other.
-They know how it works: - If they both resist interrogation (cooperating with each other) and proclaim their mutual innocence, they will get off with a three year sentence for robbery. - If one of them confesses (defecting) to the entire string of robberies and the other does not (cooperating), the confesser will be rewarded with a light, one year sentence and the other will get a severe eight year sentence. - If they both confess (defecting), then the judge will sentence both to a moderate four years in prison. - What should Bonnie do?
+They know how it works:

+- If both resist interrogation (cooperating) and proclaim mutual innocence, they will be found guilty anyway and get a three year sentences for robbery - If one confesses (defecting) to all the robberies and the other doesn't (cooperating), the confessor is rewarded with a light, one year sentence and the other will get a severe eight year sentence - If they both confess (defecting), then the judge will sentence both to a moderate four years in prison - What should Bonnie do?
 What should Clyde do?